EQI.org Home |

 I am a 20 year old who was emotionally abused by mother for 10 years before I finally left home.
 I saw your quotes page and wanted to add a couple that my mother had said to me a couple years ago..

-I was tutoring a mentally handicapped child in math at the age of 17 at the time she said "Maybe your ass wouldn't be so big if you got off it and got a real job."
+I was tutoring a mentally handicapped child in math at the age of 17.
+At the time she said "Maybe your ass wouldn't be so big if you got off it and got a real job."

 I was on medication for depression and was feeling quite sad and wanted to talk to my mom, when I phoned her she said: "Why don't you just take another fucking pill then?"